palozano/near-sffl/docs/docs/design/overview.md

 EigenLayer core contracts.
 The AVS contracts facilitate the interaction between the off-chain node with the EigenLayer protocol.
-Operations such as registering as an _Operator_ (a validator) and validating task resolutions are handled by the AVS contracts. _Restakers_ can delegate their restaked Eth to _Operators_, who will then validate the AVS on their behalf.
+Operations such as registering as an _Operator_ (a validator) and validating task resolutions are handled by the AVS contracts. _Restakers_ can delegate their restaked ETH to _Operators_, who will then validate the AVS on their behalf.

 ### NEAR Data Availability